-With Living Cities, the IRI is involved in ground-level research on the ability of particular urban environments to accept and deploy investment capital effectively for community benefit.
-Mainly focusing on urban areas, the development of a theoretical framework for community investment infrastructure will be paired with in depth case studies on particular cities, issues, and actors to assess the functionality of the model.
+In partnership with the Kresge Foundation and the John D. and Catherine T. MacArthur Foundation, the IRI is involved in ground-level research on the ability of places to attract and deploy investment capital effectively for community benefit, and the roles that stakeholders such as foundations and governments can play in increasing capacity.
+Mainly focusing on urban areas, the development of a theoretical framework for community investment infrastructure will be paired with in-depth case studies on particular cities, issues, and actors to assess the functionality of the model.

-The Capital Absorption Capacity of Places – A Self Assessment Tool (pdf) (February 2013)
+The Capital Absorption Capacity of Places: A Self-Assessment Tool (pdf)

 Combining the introduction to our Capital Absorption framework with an assessment worksheet allows interested stakeholders to figure out how their city or metropolitan region performs on each of the functions we’ve laid out.

-Working Paper: Putting Dollars to Work in the Community: 9 Things Local Government Can Do to Harness Private Capital for Public Good (pdf) (August 2012)
+Putting Dollars to Work in the Community: 9 Things Local Government Can Do to Harness Private Capital for Public Good (pdf)

 Leadership from the public sector can make an enormous difference in creating the conditions that attract private capital and ensure it is utilized effectively to build sustainable and equitable communities.
 This paper outlines some key steps for public sector officials to consider and provides examples of places that have implemented these steps.